izikeros/todo-extractor/README.md

-# TODO extractor from markdown file
+# TODO extractor from text file
 Python script for extracting TODO notes from text file.

 List can be grouped into sections and can be summarized with stats.